It can be so tempting to get caught up in the latest and supposedly greatest firearms on the market.

 Now, as always, I want to hear what you think.

 What are your favorite World War II firearms, whether you can still get them or not?
 Do you have any of the firearms on this list?
-Or…if you want a tank check out How to Buy a Tank Online.
+Or to go more back in time…check out our Most Famous Guns of WW1.